 Everybody talks about the big waves in Nazaré.
 What are the possibilities for big waves in Ericeira?
 And what is the difference between them?

 Ericeira does have big waves, consistently.
 Besides, we are close enough to Nazaré to head up there when there is a swell.
 I mean, most people are coming from Hawaii or Brazil for it!

 Of course, Nazaré is the biggest wave in the world.
 But before that, big waves surf already existed.
 It was only in the recent 5 or 10 years that the world and the surf community discovered Nazaré as a surfable wave, with the tow-in surfing.

 Nazaré is special because it is the biggest, scariest surfable wave in the world.
 This wave is another level altogether.
 The surf spot there, at Praia do Norte, can hold 30-plus meter waves.

 There is a long, deep underwater canyon that runs from way out to sea all the way to the shore at Praia do Norte, where it suddenly becomes much shallower.
 This unique topography creates gigantic waves in the right conditions.

-Waves travel much faster and retain their energy when travelling through deep water.
-The waves at Nazaré are generated by huge low pressure systems in the North Atlantic.
+Waves travel much faster and retain their energy when traveling through deep water.
+The waves at Nazaré are generated by huge low-pressure systems in the North Atlantic.
 The energy from these lows travels outwards in concentric rings of waves until it hits the shore.
 Most of the time much of the energy has been lost when the sea becomes shallower far out to sea, and the wave slows down.
-That’s not the case in Nazaré because the waves maintain their power when travelling up the canyon.
+That’s not the case in Nazaré because the waves maintain their power when traveling up the canyon.
 All that power energy gets unloaded right on Praia do Norte!

 In the last 10 years or so surfers have discovered that, with the right equipment and support, they can ride these giants.
 But it’s certainly not without risk.
 There is so much water moving around at great speed, with massive rocks in front, and a huge canyon underneath!